-Reduce Your Data Usage
+Reduce Data Usage on Your Android Phone

 If you own a smartphone, including one of the many kinds of lifeline phones on the market, there are several effective, simple ways to cut down on the amount of data you use.
 Not only will these techniques allow you to save money, but you’ll also be able to indirectly improve your device’s speed.
 When you compress data, for example, your phone automatically has more available memory to work with and can run all of its other programs faster than before.